lucky-media/tailwind-react-components/README.md

 ## Production

-To bundle the code for production:
+To bundle the code for production run:

 ```bash
 npm run build